 When I was going through school in the 1990s and very early 2000s, relatively little of our school work required the use of technology.
 Sure, we had computer assignments and spent time learning how to type and perform basic research on the internet.
-However, it was nothing compared to what school kids today can use towards their daily learning.
+However, it was nothing compared to what school kids today can use for their daily learning.
 For comparison’s sake, we didn’t even have a computer in my house growing up.
-I don’t know how many people can say the same in 2021, but I’m guessing most everyone reading this blog post has a small, handheld computer in their pocket right now.
+I don’t know how many people can say the same in 2021, but I’m guessing almost everyone reading this blog post has a small, handheld computer in their pocket right now.

-To perform the basic operations of online school, you and your student need to be able to have a computer available to you all.
+To perform the basic operations of online school, you and your student need to have a computer available to you all.
 Each school may use different types of software or programs on a computer.
-Still, I would imagine that an internet connection is about all you would need these days to view any "classroom" material with teachers and get access to quizzes, tests, and lesson materials.
+Still, I would imagine that an internet connection is about all you would need these days to view any “classroom” material with teachers and get access to quizzes, tests, and lesson materials.
 Wireless internet, therefore, would be important if not essential to this activity.
 Certain internet providers may even apply discounts to your bill if it is for online education.

 School supplies are probably less of a concern now than in generations past, but having basics like pens, pencils, notebooks, loose-leaf paper, and things of this nature would seem to be helpful.
 “Scratch paper,” as I called it back in the old days.
 The costs of these sorts of materials are relatively minor and probably would not be something to concern yourself with all that much in a divorce or child custody case.
 However, it would be wise to have discussed these issues with your co-parent in mediation to determine how to split up these costs before the end of your divorce.

 Otherwise, the actual equipment that is necessary for online schooling is likely pretty limited.
-Online parenting groups are available to ask questions and get ideas for how to structure your child's day in terms of learning and taking breaks are concerned.
+Online parenting groups are available to ask questions and get ideas for how to structure your child’s day in terms of learning and taking breaks.
 The major component to this question is the age of your child.
 Older children are likely better equipped to devote themselves to their studies than younger children who may need more breaks.
-Depending on your child's program, you should look into this issue to determine if your child is a good fit for an online school based on the school's scheduling.
+Depending on your child’s program, you should look into this issue to determine if your child is a good fit for an online school based on the school’s scheduling.